An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 The patches are teardrop-shaped and appear suddenly, usually over the trunk and often on the arms, legs, or scalp.
-They often disappear without treatment treatment over the course of several months.
+They often disappear without treatment over the course of several months.

 Guttate psoriasis can occur as the initial outbreak of psoriasis, often in children and young adults 1 to 3 weeks after a viral or bacterial (usually streptococcal) respiratory or throat infection.
 A family history of psoriasis and stressful life events are also highly linked with the start of guttate psoriasis.